-Mid-city man’s car broken into 3 times in 4 months
+Mid-City man’s car broken into 3 times in 4 months

 “We are pretty discouraged.
 I’ve been living in New Orleans all my life,” he said.

-Supt.
-Michelle Woodfork with the NOPD addressed car thefts as part of her mid-year report today.
+Superintendent Michelle Woodfork with the NOPD addressed car thefts as part of her mid-year report.

 “Overall property crimes have increased 21 percent in 2023 compared to 2022,” she said.